It’s the most wonderful time of the year!

-Since it’s the BEST season, it’s only right that we get out and enjoy it.
+Since fall the BEST season, it’s only right that we get out and enjoy it.
 There are plenty of amazing parks in and around Columbus.
-And while I love the seclusion that inner-city parks offer, there’s nothing like getting into more serious nature.
+And while I love the seclusion that inner-city parks offer, there’s nothing like getting a little further out into nature.
+That’s especially true once the leaves start changing.

 The hikes on this list vary in difficulty, length, and scenery.
 However, there is one thing they all have in common: They are all absolutely stunning this time of year.
 Here are 5 awesome fall hikes around Columbus.